Wall-chamber decompositions for generalised Monge-Amp\`ere equations: Destabilising subvarieties for the J-equation

 \subsection{Rigidity}

-Aside from the production of a finite list of subvarieties that destabilize (or optimally destabilize) the J-equation, it is also desirable to note that they have certain special properties in common.
+Aside from the production of a finite list of subvarieties that destabilise (or optimally destabilise) the J-equation, it is also desirable to note that they have certain special properties in common.
 Most notably, we have the following rigidity statement in the case of threefolds.

 \begin{proposition} Let $(X,\alpha,\beta)$ and $V_{\alpha,\beta}$ be as in the statement of Theorem \ref{thm analyticity}, with $X$ projective.
 Then every irreducible component of $V_{\alpha,\beta}$ is rigid.
 More precisely, every irreducible surface component of $V_{\alpha,\beta}$ is the unique effective cycle representing its homology class, and every irreducible curve component $C$ of $V_{\alpha,\beta}$ satisfies the following: for every irreducible surface $S$ containing $C$, either $C$ is an irreducible component of the singular locus of $S$ or the strict transform of $C$ under any resolution of singularities of $S$ is a curve of negative self-intersection. \end{proposition} \begin{proof} Let $S$ be a surface component of $V_{\alpha,\beta}$.
 Then the conclusion about $S$ follows immediately from \cite[Proposition 3.13]{Boucksomthesis} noting that $S$ is then an irreducible component of the negative part of the divisorial Boucksom-Zariski decomposition, and hence exceptional.
 Now let $C$ be a curve component of $V_{\alpha,\beta}$.
 Then, by the definition of $V_{\alpha,\beta}$, it follows that if $S^\prime$ is any irreducible surface that contains $C$, then $\mu_{\alpha,\beta}(S^\prime) < \mu_{\alpha,\beta}$.
 Since $X$ is projective, we can always find some $S^\prime$ with this property.
 But then the proof of \ref{thm analyticity} shows that either $C$ is contained in the singular locus of $S$ or the proper transform of $C$ is an irreducible component in the negative part of the Zariski decomposition of the class $\mu_{\alpha,\beta}(S^\prime)\alpha-\beta$ on any resolution of singularities of $S^\prime$.
 Thus, $C$ has negative self-intersection as a divisor in any resolution of singularities of $S^\prime$. \end{proof}